thi-ng/umbrella/packages/timestep/tpl.readme.md

 {{pkg.description}}

-For a more thorough description of both the problem and solution, please see [Glenn Fiedler's article](https://www.gafferongames.com/post/fix_your_timestep/) upon which this implementation is principally based on.
+For a more thorough description of both the problem and solution(s), please see [Glenn Fiedler's article](https://www.gafferongames.com/post/fix_your_timestep/) upon which this implementation is principally based on.